restuwahyu13/react-fakers/README.md

 ### NOTES

-- For `Dummy Data` that uses `API KEY` if you have a limit, please visit the `API` provider service, to get your own `API KEY`
+- For `Provider` that uses `API KEY` if you have a limit, please visit the `API` provider service, to get your own `API KEY`
 - For more information on the `API` available, you can visit the official documentation of each `Provider`
 - To find out more about using this tool, you can open the `app-dev/src/examples` in this repository

 ### CONTRIBUTING

-Want to make **React Fakers** more perfect?
+Want to make **React Fakers** more perfect ?
 Let's contribute and follow the [contribution guide.](https://github.com/restuwahyu13/react-fakers/blob/main/CONTRIBUTING.md)

 ### BUGS